A categorical proof of the Carath\'eodory extension theorem: Extensions of transformations

 Similarly, if right extensions along $\iota$ are proper, we find by the universal property of left extensions that $\mathrm{Lan}_\iota\tau\leq \mathrm{Ran}_\iota\tau$ and we can conclude that $\mathrm{Lan}_\iota\tau\circ \iota = \mathrm{Ran}_\iota\tau\circ \iota=\tau$. \end{proof}

 An overview of the maps we \emph{always} have is given by the following diagram.
 We assume that $(F,G,\Sigma)$ and $(H,G,\Sigma)$ satisfy the strictness condition.
-In the diagram, squares of the same colour commute.
+In the diagram, squares of the same colour commute and the dashed arrows indicate that these form the back of the parallelepiped.